deangerber/stringcalculator-kata-js/README.md

 # Readme

-The following is a TDD Kata- an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).
+The following is a TDD Kata an exercise in coding, refactoring and test-first.

-## Before you start:
+## Before you start

 * Try not to read ahead.
 * Do one task at a time.
 The trick is to learn to work incrementally.